 Spring has finally sprung, and so has its official marker of arrival: the daffodil.
 A bright yellow beacon of hope, the flower has long taken on the job of letting us know that the new season is here, providing a subtle sense of joy while it’s at it.
 And if there’s one thing we’re in dire need of after a long cold winter, it’s a hefty dose of joy.
-That’s where I introduce Daffodil Valley, which can be found in lovely Farndale.
+That’s where I introduce Daffodil Valley (the latest addition to our bucket list), which can be found in lovely Farndale

 The scenery is so spectacular in fact, that it’s become a famous walking route, with sights of yellow blooms at every turn.
 Running alongside the peaceful River Dove, the route spans over 3 miles, making for a wholesome Sunday stroll in the iconic Yorkshire valley.

-Peaking throughout March and April, there isn’t much time to enjoy the serene spots wild beauty, however, there’s a sense of beauty to the valley all year round – particularly when sprinkled with snow.
+Peaking throughout March and April, there isn’t much time to enjoy the serene spots of wild beauty, however, there’s a sense of beauty to the valley all year round – particularly when sprinkled with snow.
+We know this winter feels like it has taken forever, but the daffies are a great way to show that spring s on its way.

 In true Yorkshireman style, we have to let you know that there is a pub en-route, so once you’ve taken in the surrounds, you can sink a pint in the Feversham Arms at Church Houses, before planning your next Yorkshire adventure.